 Blocks are individually protected by their own SPB or DPB.
 On power-up, all blocks are write protected by the Dynamic Protection Bits (DPB) by default.
-The Advanced Sector Protection instructions WRLR, RDLR, WRSPB, ES-SPB, WRDPB, RDDPB, GBLK, and GBULK are activated.
+The Advanced Sector Protection instructions WRLR, RDLR, WRSPB, ESSPB, WRDPB, RDDPB, GBLK, and GBULK are activated.
 The BP3-BP0 bits of the Status Register are disabled and have no effect.
-Hardware protection is performed by driving WP#=0.
-Once WP#=0 all blocks and sectors are write protected regardless of the state of each SPB or DPB.